anonymous1116/NCoin-JDP/README.md

 ## 2. Simulation
-We provide codes for simulation and numerical results for NCoin-DP, MLE, Pseudo-MLE, AOLS, and GMM.
+We provide codes for simulation and numerical results for NCoin-JDP, MLE, Pseudo-MLE, AOLS, and GMM.
 In our simulation studies, we consider four types of diffusion to evaluate the performance of NCoin-DP.
 These are
 - the OU process
 - the CIR model
 - the Jacobi diffusion model